Visyond/website-hugo/site/content/why-visyond.md

 ---
 metaTags: >-
-  <meta name="description" content="Visyond’s cloud-based secure, collaborative
+  <meta name="description" content="Visyond is a secure cloud-based
-  and automated spreadsheet-based value analysis and decision platform.">
+  Excel-compatible spreadsheet modeling, analysis automation and interactive reporting platform that works in the browser and focuses on data security and digital innovation.">

   <meta name="keywords" content="why visyond, visyond comparison, visyond vs">